 Founded in 1891, the Canadian Bankers Association (CBA) is a national association representing more than 60 domestic and foreign banks operating in Canada.
 The CBA plays a central role in policy advocacy, public education, and financial literacy, serving policymakers, elected officials, media, and the Canadian public with trusted, authoritative information.

-The CBA’s website functioned as a critical public resource, but its underlying structure no longer supported the organisation’s needs.
+The CBA’s website functioned as a critical public resource, but its underlying structure no longer supported the organization’s needs.

 The site architecture was misaligned with the CBA’s audiences and content goals, making it difficult to distinguish between public-facing educational resources and policy-driven materials intended for government and media audiences.
-Page structures were repetitive and inflexible, and publishing workflows were slow enough that staff often avoided updating the site altogether—a common failure mode in large association website redesigns, where platform and structure decisions quietly undermine member and stakeholder experience.
+Page structures were repetitive and inflexible, and publishing workflows were time consuming—a common failure mode in large association website redesigns, where platform and structure decisions quietly undermine member and stakeholder experience.

-At the same time, the organisation faced growing pressure to support full English and French parity, meet modern accessibility standards, and present itself with the clarity and authority expected of a national institution.
+At the same time, the organization was moving to support English and French parity, maintain modern accessibility standards, and present with clarity and authority.
 Incremental fixes were no longer sufficient—the platform required a fundamental rethink.

 The resulting enterprise website design supports consistent experiences across desktop and mobile devices, ensuring mobile responsiveness without compromising clarity or governance.